yazzaoui/Smart-Contracts/README.md

-# Smart-Contracts
+# Smart-Contracts Collection

-Some contracts that I developed for Ethereum
+## sparefund.sol

+The idead behind this simple contract is that one can create a fund by accumulating spare change when sending money to someone else.